American frontier: Growth of Texas

-The California Gold Rush
+California gold rush

 In 1846, about 10,000 Californios (Hispanics) lived in California, primarily on cattle ranches in what is now the Los Angeles area.
 A few hundred foreigners were scattered in the northern districts, including some Americans.
 With the outbreak of war with Mexico in 1846 the U.S. sent in Frémont and a U.S. Army unit, as well as naval forces, and quickly took control.
 As the war was ending, gold was discovered in the north, and the word soon spread worldwide.

-Thousands of "Forty-Niners" reached California, by sailing around South America (or taking a short-cut through disease-ridden Panama), or walked the California trail.
+Thousands of "forty-niners" reached California, by sailing around South America (or taking a short-cut through disease-ridden Panama), or walked the California trail.
 The population soared to over 200,000 in 1852, mostly in the gold districts that stretched into the mountains east of San Francisco.

 Housing in San Francisco was at a premium, and abandoned ships whose crews had headed for the mines were often converted to temporary lodging.
 In the goldfields themselves, living conditions were primitive, though the mild climate proved attractive.
 Supplies were expensive and food poor, typical diets consisting mostly of pork, beans, and whiskey.
 These highly male, transient communities with no established institutions were prone to high levels of violence, drunkenness, profanity, and greed-driven behavior.
 Without courts or law officers in the mining communities to enforce claims and justice, miners developed their ad hoc legal system, based on the "mining codes" used in other mining communities abroad.
 Each camp had its own rules and often handed out justice by popular vote, sometimes acting fairly and at times exercising vigilantes; with Native Americans (Indians), Mexicans, and Chinese generally receiving the harshest sentences.

 The gold rush radically changed the California economy and brought in an array of professionals, including precious metal specialists, merchants, doctors, and attorneys, who added to the population of miners, saloon keepers, gamblers, and prostitutes.
 A San Francisco newspaper stated, "The whole country... resounds to the sordid cry of gold!
 Gold!
 Gold! while the field is left half planted, the house half-built, and everything neglected but the manufacture of shovels and pickaxes."
-Over 250,000 miners found a total of more than $200 million in gold in the five years of the California Gold Rush.
+Over 250,000 miners found a total of more than $200 million in gold in the five years of the California gold rush.
 As thousands arrived, however, fewer and fewer miners struck their fortune, and most ended exhausted and broke.